Posted in 2020-2029, Film Review

 Director: Ari Aster

-Synopsis: After personal tragedy strikes, troubled student Dani travels to Sweden with her boyfriend Christian, and a group of their friends.
-What starts out as a pleasant trip, quickly descends into a nightmare as they become involved with a sinister pagan cult…
+Synopsis: After a personal tragedy strikes, troubled student Dani travels to Sweden with her boyfriend, Christian, and a group of their friends.
+What starts out as a pleasant trip quickly descends into a nightmare as they become involved with a sinister pagan cult…

-Review: Quite often, when you picture the setting of horror films, the scene of a house, set in the pitch black night-time may come to mind.
-However, this doesn’t have to always be the case.
-Case in point, in his follow up feature to Hereditary, Ari Aster proves that you don’t necessarily need the dead of night darkness to make something seem scary, as something just as horrifying or unnerving can occur when the sun is shining in the bright summer sky.
+Review: Quite often, when you picture the setting of horror films, the scene of a house set in pitch-black nighttime may come to mind.
+However, this doesn’t have to be the case.
+Case in point, in his follow-up feature to Hereditary, Ari Aster proves that you don’t necessarily need the dead of night darkness to make something seem scary, as something just as horrifying or unnerving can occur when the sun is shining in the bright summer sky.

-Once we get to Sweden however, and the festivities have begun that things start to get deeply disturbing for Dani, Christian and their friends.
-To say that this film is not for the faint of heart would be an extreme understatement, due to quite the large amount of disturbing imagery.
-Though it would be easy to be shocking for the sake of being shocking, the imagery is thought provoking, with the themes of grief, loneliness and rejection are all present.
+Once we get to Sweden, however, and the festivities have begun, things start to get deeply disturbing for Dani, Christian and their friends.
+To say that this film is not for the faint of heart would be an extreme understatement, due to quite a large amount of disturbing imagery.
+Though it would be easy to be shocking for the sake of being shocking, the imagery is thought-provoking, with the themes of grief, loneliness, and rejection all present.
 With just about every frame, there’s a lot of symbolism to be extracted from the unnerving festivities, so much so that one could write pages upon pages of analysis of what is being depicted on-screen.

-There is not a single false note in any of the performances, but without doubt Dani is the heart and soul of the film, and Florence Pugh gives a wounded, layered, awards worthy performance.
-Among, Christian and the rest of their gang, it’s Will Poulter’s Mark who comes closest to stealing the spotlight as a man who’s less than impressed with the festival’s activities.
+There is not a single false note in any of the performances, but without doubt, Dani is the heart and soul of the film, and Florence Pugh gives a wounded, layered, awards-worthy performance.
+Out of Christian and the rest of their gang, it’s Will Poulter’s Mark who comes closest to stealing the spotlight as a man who’s less than impressed with the festival’s activities.
 This is something that the locals don’t take kindly to, and they consequently give off sinister vibes to send a shiver (or two) down your spine.

 Aster has crafted something that will be analysed for many years to come.
-The direction, combined with extremely beautiful cinematography and immaculate production design are all beautiful to look at.
+The direction, combined with extremely beautiful cinematography and immaculate production design, is all beautiful to look at.
 These juxtapose perfectly with the trauma of the events playing out in front of us, it manages to be simultaneously haunting and mesmerising to look at, with an unsettling score from The Haxan Cloak.
-Nightmares definitely can happen in broad daylight, hence, we should all just stay in doors.
+Nightmares definitely can happen in broad daylight, hence, we should all just stay indoors.